 Below are some additional general restrictions concerning mobility scooters on buses:

-It is important to note that there may exist additional limitations depending on local transit authority regulations or regional laws.
+It is important to note that additional limitations may exist depending on local transit authority regulations or regional laws.
 It is advisable for riders always to check with local public transit authorities before attempting to take their mobility scooters on buses.
 For safety reasons, on buses that allow for the transportation of mobility scooters, it is essential that each user follows these guidelines and all others provided by the transit system.